hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

 Aside from the axis data, the other data included in our aesthetic mappings (within the `aes()` function) correspond to variables from which we want to observe differences using visible output, such as color, fill, shape, size, line type, transparency, etc. Each of these mappings has an associated scale in which you can customize the output.

-For example, when we ran the code below, additional layers were added under the hood.
+For example, when we run the code below, additional layers are added under the hood.

 ```r
 ggplot(pax6_exp) +